makerdao/community/governance/polls/Decentralized Collateral Scope Parameter Changes - Add exemptions to the Benchmark Yield Requirement - April 3, 2023.md

 ## Resources

-Unsure about the Debt Floor (dust) parameter and what you should take into account when voting?
-Check out the parameter documentation [here](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-floor).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

 Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).

-To participate in future Governance calls, please [join us](https://forum.makerdao.com/tag/pubcall-:-governance-and-risk) every Thursday at 17:00 UTC.

 To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).